YuryKornelyuk/alpha-blog/README.md

-Thisi is Udemy The Complete Ruby on Rails Developer Course
+This is Udemy The Complete Ruby on Rails Developer Course